Jennifer Alexander, DDS

 Amanda Moore is a Program Coordinator for the Center for Health Sciences Interprofessional Education, Research, and Practice (CHSIE) at the University of Washington in Seattle, WA.
 As a member of the Train-the-Trainer Interprofessional Faculty Development Program (T3-IFDP), Amanda facilitates at the UW and also contributes to the evaluation, curriculum, marketing, national advisory, and coaching committees.
 With CHSIE, Amanda works on interprofessional collaborative practice projects to improve team-based care and leadership skills for heart failure healthcare teams and access to interprofessional heart failure resources for rural providers in the Pacific Northwest.

 Michael Moramarco is project manager for ASU’s Center for Advancing Interprofessional Practice, Education, and Research (CAIPER).
-He has worked with the Nexus Innovations Network and the National Center for Interprofessional Practice and Education since March 2015, assisting the six current Arizona Nexus incubator projects to prosper.
+He has worked with the Nexus Innovation Network and the National Center for Interprofessional Practice and Education since March 2015, assisting the six current Arizona Nexus incubator projects to prosper.
 He plays an integral project management role in CAIPER partnerships and grants, and is responsible for keeping the multiple priority and project initiatives organized and on task.
 Michael is also the project manager for the Interprofessional by Design™: Meeting at the Crossroads to Accelerate Leadership Competency and Readiness for Transition to Interprofessional Practice grant from the National Center.

 Jean Nagelkerk, FNP, PhD, FNAP